COSC3020/theoretical-sorting-NolanBerg/README.md

 Compare Results:

    - I would then compare the recorded sorting times against the expected time complexity of $( O(n) )$.
 Expect to observe a linear relationship between sorting times and input sizes if it truly operates in $( O(n) )$.
 This means the time should increase proportional to the size of the input.
-Any algorithm based solely on comparisons of two elements at a time cannot achieve a time complexity better than $( O(n \log n) )$ for arbitrary elements, so the claim of achieving $( O(n) )$ time complexity with a comparison-based sorting algorithm is not true.
+Any algorithm based solely on comparisons of two elements at a time cannot achieve a time complexity better than $( O(n \log n) )$ for arbitrary elements, so the claim of achieving $( O(n) )$ time complexity with a comparison-based sorting algorithm is most likely not true.

 Statistical Analysis: